6 Tips on Social Media Recruiting Strategies

 Every transaction from buying a book or booking a hotel, today, is done after seeking out more information and first-hand reviews.
-These reviews, feedbacks and ratings are however, available not just for commodities but also for organizations.
-How good is your culture, your salary structure or your workplace facilities, a lot of this information is finding its way to social media.
+These reviews, feedbacks, and ratings are, however, available not just for commodities but also for organizations.
+How good is your culture, your salary structure, or your workplace facilities, a lot of this information is finding its way to social media?

 Candidates are considering all of this before applying for a job at your company.
-Which is why as an organisation, you need to treat your potential candidates as consumers and sell your organization to them.
+This is why as an organization, you need to treat your potential candidates as consumers and sell your organization to them.
 There are many touchpoints that you need to tap to attract the right talent to your organization.

 A candidate will engage only when you can strike the emotional chord by talking about matters that he/she can relate to.
 In short, your posts should talk about diversity and inclusion in your workplace, the scope of professional development, the flexibility offered to working mothers, and so on.

 However, only 6% of the companies ranked in the Gartner Talent IQ Index 2019 report to have mobile recruiting application technology.
 When you leverage a modern workplace and an awesome candidate experience it is most likely that the candidates and employees will talk about it positively on social media.

 The thumb rule of social media engagement.
 Once you post something, engage with your audience through two-way communication.
 Share content that has real value to the candidates.
 For example, talk about interview tips or how to crack an interview.

 It is important to know what your competitors are doing.
 Monitor what conversations they are having socially, how are they engaging.
-You can leverage tools like LinkedIn’s Talent Pool Report that helps you to analyse your stand as compared to your competitors while the Social Recruitment Monitor lets you measure your performance against your competitors.
+You can leverage tools like LinkedIn’s Talent Pool Report that helps you to analyze your stand as compared to your competitors while the Social Recruitment Monitor lets you measure your performance against your competitors.

 Identify a few employees you trust and leverage their personal social media channels.
 If only 2 percent of employees can help you spread the word, it will positively affect 20 percent of the company’s overall social engagement.
 Let it work to your stride.